A bit of history

 Activities in Göttingen during the Quantum Year 2025

-There are two central events in Göttingen in 2025 to celebrate its role as the birthplace of quantum mechanics.
+There are three central events in Göttingen in 2025 to celebrate its role as the birthplace of quantum mechanics.

 DPG Herbsttagung 2025